Program Defined Competencies

 - Identify the indications for diagnostic and therapeutic procedures commonly utilized in outpatient and emergency medical settings.

-- Discuss indications, contraindications and appropriate use for commonly used medications.
+- Identify indications, contraindications, side effects, and drug interactions for commonly used medications.

 - Provide accurate and appropriately formatted documentation for patient history and physical examinations.